->''"Look, there are two sides to this. My side, and [[TitleDrop the other side]]."''

 * VillainEpisode: Season 2, Episodes 5 and 6, which focus entirely on Turk and Colorado's team, with Virginia only showing up briefly in each one.

-* VillainsOutShopping: Episode 21, which opens with Turk and Colorado having dinner in a restaurant.
+* VillainsOutShopping: An episode opens with Turk and Colorado having dinner in a restaurant.

 ** One of the earliest ones was Episode 3: [[spoiler: Turk trades Virginia the list of States for the information she's promised him.
 After she hands it over, he stabs her in the chest.
 After he walks away, he finds that the "information" is actually a PrecisionFStrike written in lipstick, and we cut to a wounded Virginia hobbling away with the list of States.]]